fatimaJillani/WeatherApp/README.md

 ## License
-This project is not lisenced.
+This project is not licensed.
 Feel free to use, modify, and distribute as per the terms of the license.